Other works by Sheri S. Tepper provide examples of:

 Shapeshifter Baggage: In the "Mavin Manyshaped" trilogy shapeshifters can increase their mass by incorporating additional organic material (Mavin uses a sack of grain at one point), but decreasing their mass (beyond discarding the additional material) is not directly addressed.

-And this troper remembers in a subsequent scene that Mavin made soup out of the "discard".
+There is a conversation between Peter and Maven implying that shifter simply consolidate their neural net when forming smaller shapes, as well as a subsequent scene in which Mavin made soup out of the "discard".
 But it is the only time this problem and solution is mentioned.

 Starfish Alien: Many, but especially the rather strange life-cycle in Grass.
 Spoilered, as it's a major plot point.
 All three are stages in the Foxen lifecycle which runs from eggs; to unintelligent slug-like Peepers; to Hounds, a semi-intelligent and vicious predator; to intelligent, but malignant, Hippae; to hyper-intelligent, but navel-gazing, Foxen.